tavily-ai/tavily-python/docs/docs/python-sdk/tavily-extract/api-reference.md

 * **`response_time`: float** - Your search result response time.

-**Please note:** if a link is broken or inaccessible or if content retrieval fails, all URLs and their error details will be included in "failed_results".
-Only URLs for which extraction was successful will be listed under "results".
+**Please note:** if a link is broken, inaccessible, or if content retrieval fails, all URLs and their error details will be included in `failed_results`.
+Only URLs for which extraction was successful will be listed under `results`.

 ```python
 {